 - Iowa DNR: Missouri River – General information about the Missouri River.
 Includes common fish species caught in the Missouri River.

 Wetlands are areas where soil is saturated for various lengths of time during the growing season.
 They are transitions between terrestrial and aquatic systems.
-All wetlands have three things in common: hydric soils, a hydrology, and the presence of hydrophytes.
+All wetlands have three things in common: water (is always present), wet soils, and wetland plants.

-- EPA: Wetlands – General information about wetlands.
+- Environmental Protection Agency (EPA): Wetlands – General information about wetlands.

 - USGS: Wetlands and Aquatic Research Center – Wetlands information with data and research for professionals and the public.